 Kathrine Switzer went on to run the Boston Marathon eight times, and posted her personal best time of two hours and 51 minutes in 1975.
 Switzer played a major part of getting the women’s marathon accepted officially into the Olympic Games in 1984.

 In 2014, for the first time in history, 61 percent of U.S. half-marathon finishers were women, and the percentage of female marathoners is getting much closer to 50 percent, according to Running USA State of the Sport Reports.
-As of 2015, Running USA reports that the marathon with the highest percentage of female finishers is the Wineglass Marathon in New York, which is 60 percent female.
+As of 2015, Running USA reported that the marathon with the highest percentage of female finishers is the Wineglass Marathon in New York, which is 60 percent female.

 Switzer also completed the 2017 NYC Marathon as well.